tabularelf/doc-files/2.0.0/canvas.md

 |---|---|---|
 |`N/A`|||

-Determines if the Canvas has some kind of data, and isn't in use.
+Returns `true` if the Canvas has some kind of data, and isn't in use.
+Or `false`.

 ### `.Clear()`<br>